Gallopsled/pwntools-tutorial/README.md

-# Binjitsu Tutorials
+# Pwntools Tutorials

-This repository contains some basic tutorials for getting started with binjitsu (and pwntools).
+This repository contains some basic tutorials for getting started with pwntools (and pwntools).

 These tutorials do not make any effort to explain reverse engineering or exploitation primitives, but assume this knowledge.

 # Introduction

-Binjitsu (a fork of [`pwntools`](https://pwntools.com)) is a grab-bag of tools to make exploitation during CTFs as painless as possible, and to make exploits as easy to read as possible.
+Pwntools (a fork of [`pwntools`](https://pwntools.com)) is a grab-bag of tools to make exploitation during CTFs as painless as possible, and to make exploits as easy to read as possible.

 There are bits of code everyone has written a million times, and everyone has their own way of doing it.
-Binjitsu aims to provide all of these in a semi-standard way, so that you can stop copy-pasting the same `struct.unpack('>I', x)` code around and isntead use more slightly more legible wrappers like `pack` or `p32` or even `p64(..., endian='big', sign=True)`.
+Pwntools aims to provide all of these in a semi-standard way, so that you can stop copy-pasting the same `struct.unpack('>I', x)` code around and isntead use more slightly more legible wrappers like `pack` or `p32` or even `p64(..., endian='big', sign=True)`.

 Aside from convenience wrappers around mundane functionality, it also provides a very rich set of `tube`s which wrap all of the IO that you'll ever perform in a single, unifying interface.
 Switching from a local exploit to a remote exploit, or local exploit over SSH becomes a one-line change.